 Often people get confused between the concepts of trademarking a name and trademarking a logo.
 Let us tell you that they are a little different from each other.
-Prior to discussing upon what you must do and how you must trademark a logo, we will roughly brush up what exactly, a trademark and a logo are.
+Before discussing upon what you must do and how you must trademark a logo, we will roughly brush up what exactly, a trademark and a logo are.

 A trademark is a type of intellectual property that protects a particular phrase, symbol, word, design, or logo which is used to distinguish the business products and service from other organization in the market.
 While trademark protects, a logo is a design chosen by an organization to recognize a product or service.
-It is the design that the public recognizes as a product source.
-For example, if you see a logo of three stripes bars resembling a mountain, you can easily recognize that it is Adidas.
+It is the design that the public identifies as a product source.
+For example, if you see a logo of three stripes bars resembling a mountain, you can easily know that it is Adidas.
 It is the instant connection that a trademark logo builds between a product and a customer.

 Talking about the world most leading industry of Food and beverages, the top three names that arise in every mind is NESTLE, COCA-COLA, and PEPSI.
 While nestle continues its legacy of being on top, recently a crisis came onto the path where one of the main product of the company – Maggie was banned due to its safety issues.
 Before the incident of banishing, Maggie had 90% of the market share in India which was reduced to 53%.
 While the concern of lead found in the product raised health issues in India, the product was drawn out of the markets and the company faced a heavy fine, stock loss, and other additional transaction.
-Noting down that, the company has 455 factories and spread across more than 194 countries, the company managed to regain its position with flying colors.
+Noting down that, the company has 455 factories and spread across more than 194 countries; the company managed to regain its position with flying colors.

 When big companies such as NESTLE faces trouble, the company has the strength to recoup and rebuild.
 Even if the company went bankrupt, thousands of banks would be ready to provide financial aid, only because of it connected to the public.
-But what if the company lost its brand- the trademark brand, then the organization would battle to recuperate from the loss of its image.
+However, what if the company lost its brand- the trademark brand, then the organization would battle to recuperate from the loss of its image.
 Therefore, a brand and its association to public connected by a trademark serve an intangible asset as well as corporate identity.
-The basic procedure of trademarking a logo is shown in Figure 1.
+The necessary procedure of trademarking a logo is shown in Figure 1.

 Figure 1.
 How to trademark a Logo (Process)